 USDA Community Facilities Direct Loan and Grant Program

 The USDA Community Facilities Direct Loan and Grant Program provides direct loans and/or grants for essential community facilities in rural areas.
 Priority is given to healthcare, education, and public safety projects.
-Funds may be used to construct, enlarge, or improve facilities.
+Funds may be used to purchase, construct, enlarge, or improve facilities.